Devise: An Ethereum Marketplace for Engineering Better Representations of Financial Markets

 If you are entitled seats, you can request portfolio weights updates by running

-# Download latests weights of all leptons on the devise blockchain # and stores them in the file 'devise_latest_weights_<yyyy-mm-dd>.tar' # in the current folder.
+# Download latests weights of all leptons on the Devise alternative exchange # and stores them in the file 'devise_latest_weights_<yyyy-mm-dd>.tar' # in the current folder.
 Data updates are available on a daily basis before 7AM ET. latest_weights = devise_client.download_latest_weights()

 For more information, checkout our wiki.